sam1016yu/DB-Exp-Sensitivity/H2/README.md

 cd benchbase-x-SNAPSHOT/config
 mkdir h2
 ```
 * Then, copy sample_tpcc_config.xml into this h2 folder.
-Change the elements to your settings.
+Change the elements to your settings, like the IP address in url, username and password.

 5. Run the benchmark inside the benchbase-x-SNAPSHOT$ directory:
 ```bash
 java -jar benchbase.jar -b tpcc -c config/h2/sample_tpcc_config.xml --create=true --load=true --execute=true -d [output_file]
 ```

-6. Benchbase provides more details about how to run.
+* Benchbase provides more details about how to run.
 Please refer to it for details.